Lankelly Chase supports resourceful collectives of people who share a vision for change in their places

-The work is led by groups of local people with different backgrounds, roles and experiences.
+The place-based work Lankelly supports is led by groups of local people with different backgrounds, roles and experiences.
 They are immersed in the reality of failing systems, extreme poverty, oppression and injustice and are disturbed and frustrated by what they see.
 They know what’s wrong now and they are holding their nerve to keep the focus on what would ultimately help things to shift.

-- We take steps to ensure people who are often excluded can take on leadership in the work.
+It is particularly important to ensure people who are often excluded can take on leadership in the work.

 We are now more than five years into this work and the journey has helped cement the conviction within Lankelly Chase that this isn’t our money for us to control, and that we need to deinstitutionalise grant making if we are to put our wealth at the service of local communities.

 We ran a series on the place-based work in early 2022.
 Varied content from the Lankelly team and local partners can be found here.

 Join our mailing list to receive updates about Lankelly Chase Foundation and our partners work, including the regular newsletter and information on funding opportunities, programme updates, new research and publications, event invites and the occasional requests to take part in research or surveys – based on your interests.